Anpanman11111/Kyushu-Land-Cover-2015-2019/README.md

 ## Notes:
 - Large raster files are not provided here.
 Please download them from the links provided.
-- This project is licensed under the MIT License
+- This project is licensed under the MIT License.